onnx/onnx/docs/Operators.md

 ### <a name="GlobalMaxPool"></a><a name="globalmaxpool">**GlobalMaxPool**</a>

-  GlobalMaxPool consumes an input tensor X and applies max pooling across the values in the same channel.
+  GlobalMaxPool consumes an input tensor X and applies max pooling across the the values in the same channel.
 This is equivalent to MaxPool with kernel size equal to the spatial dimension of input tensor.